 Are You Allowed to Refuse a Breathalyzer Test in Pennsylvania?

 Do you own a driver’s license for the state of Pennsylvania?
 If you do, then you should know that you have already given your consent to submit to a chemical test of your blood.
-This is an implied consent statute and refusal to take a Breathalyzer test means you are going to be subjected to strict penalties.How is implied consent related to your rights of refusing a Breathalyzer test?
+This is called implied consent, and the Commonwealth has a statute that says refusal to take a Breathalyzer test means you are going to be subjected to strict penalties.How is implied consent related to your rights of refusing a Breathalyzer test?

 According to the Pennsylvania statute, it is the duty of the police offers to inform all the drivers about these repercussions of refusing the chemical tests.Pennsylvania Sobriety Checkpoints

-Every state has their own laws for regulating the use of sobriety checkpoints.
+Every state has its own laws for regulating the use of sobriety checkpoints.

 Pennsylvania sobriety checkpoints are regulated under the state as well as the federal constitutions, and that too, with an exceptional level of frequency.
 Unlike a majority of other states which restrict their checkpoints use only to a weekly or monthly basis, which comes up to about numerous dozen checks a year, in Pennsylvania, a several hundred checks occur annually.